-Apply for an animal licence
+Apply for or renew an animal licence

-- boarding of dogs and cats
+- boarding of dogs and cats (PDF)

-- home boarding
+- home boarding (choice of PDF or Word)

-- zoo licence application
+- zoo licence application (PDF)

-A Licence Holder must apply to renew a licence at least 10 weeks before their current licence expires.
+A licence holder must apply to renew a licence at least 10 weeks before their current licence expires.
 This is to avoid incurring a break in the licensable activity.
-To renew the Licence Holder must complete and submit a form for the relevant licence and submit this with the application fee (which can be paid online or by cheque made payable to Central Bedfordshire Council) to health&safety@centralbedfordshire.gov.uk or by post to address given below.
+To renew the licence holder must complete and submit a form for the relevant licence and submit this with the application fee (which can be paid online or by cheque made payable to Central Bedfordshire Council) to health&safety@centralbedfordshire.gov.uk or by post to address given below.

 Forms must be sent to